NMRExchangeFormat/NEF/specification/Overview.md

     5. Spectrum dimensions, peaks, restraints etc. are numbered starting at 1 (and *not* at zero).
-Peaks and restraints are represented by more than one line in the corresponding loop; an additional column for the line number ('ordinal') serves as the unique key for the loop.
+Peaks and restraints are represented by more than one line in the corresponding loop; an additional column for the line number ('index_id') serves as the unique key for the loop.
+These values are *not* preserved when reading and re-writing data.

     6. Peak numbers, restraint numbers, and datablock names / saveframe framecodes must  be kept unchanged by programs, so that they can be used as